-Full-time Regional and Area Directors along with summer staff will be responsible for choosing appropriate service opportunities for your week of ministry.
-The trip leader of each group will be asked to place each person from their group on a ministry, or work crew, with the input and help of site staff leaders.
+Full-time YouthWorks staff along with our summer staff will be responsible for choosing appropriate service opportunities for your week of ministry.
+The Trip Leader of each group will be asked to place each person from their group on a work crew, with the input and help of site staff leaders.

-You will not know specifically where you will be serving until after the Adult Leader’s meeting on Sunday night.
+You will not know specifically where you will be serving until the Sunday night of your trip.

 Yes, you are responsible for your transportation to the service location each day.
 You may be at one place all day or serve at one place in the morning and at a different place in the afternoon.
-You will be given maps and thorough driving directions to and from each location, back to the housing site, and to emergency facilities.
+You will be given addresses to each location, back to the housing site, and to emergency facilities.
 In some cases, YouthWorks staff may be available to escort you to your service location.

-Work Projects are a tangible way for you and your youth to serve the community through the painting of homes, yard work and other simple projects.
+Work Projects are a tangible way for you and your youth to serve the community through painting, yard work and other simple projects.
 Our goal for Work Projects is to create a meaningful work experience where youth can make a difference with their skills and abilities while also building relationships with families and neighbors.

 All the supplies are included in the price of your trip.